-As more preschoolers enroll in the program, there will be an increase in the challenging behaviors exhibited by children.
-To that end, the Office of Early Childhood has funded one preschool intervention and referral team (PIRT) for every 750 preschool students.
-The primary role of the PIRT is to increase inclusion of children in general preschool classrooms and decrease referrals for special education, the PIRT also serves as an essential resource to preschool classroom staff to modify children's behaviors that block successful participation in a general education preschool classroom.
+At the preschool level to proactively address these behaviors and provide appropriate supports, the Division of Early Childhood Education and Family Engagement has funded in the former Abbott districts, one preschool intervention and referral team (PIRT) for every 750 preschool students.
+The primary role of the PIRT in the former Abbott districts, is to increase inclusion of children in general education preschool classrooms and decrease referrals for special education; however, the PIRT also serves as an essential resource to preschool classroom staff in providing strategies to modify children's behaviors that block successful participation in a general education preschool classroom.
 Members of the PIRT will also plan and implement professional development and coordinate with district special services department and child study teams to ensure seamless preschool programming.